-No, we’re not suggesting you insult that difficult client’s mother or how they dress.
-This isn’t grade school.
-Instead, you might think about taking a few moments at the start of a call to ask about the client’s family, hobbies, or recent vacation.
-If you’re always getting right to business, you may miss out on building rapport with difficult clients.
+When you’re first starting a project, you might think about taking a few moments at the start of a call to ask about the client’s family, hobbies, or a recent vacation.
+If you’re always getting right to business, you may miss out on building rapport with clients.
 We all tend to be more patient and understanding of people we know better as individuals.

 When scheduling meetings, be sure to build in enough time to be human.
 If you’re hurriedly getting off one call to join the next one, with no breathing room in between, you’re not going to be your best self with any of your clients — they’re going to notice.

 If you’re already handling difficult clients, the same advice holds true.
 Shift from email to face-to-face conversations (whether that’s virtual or in-person), so you can get a sense of their body language and more of what they’re frustrated about.
 Oftentimes, the whole picture doesn’t come across over email.